chaen/DIRACOS2/README.md

 It can then be activated in a similar way to version 1 of DIRACOS, by calling ` source "$PWD/diracos/diracosrc"`.

+**NOTE:** At this time there are no stable releases of DIRACOS2 and therefore the `/latest/` alias is non-functional.
+See the [GitHub releases page](https://github.com/DIRACGrid/DIRACOS2/releases) for the list of available pre-releases.

 ## Extensions

 TODO: See https://github.com/DIRACGrid/DIRACOS2/issues/1